Linear response for Sinai billiards with small holes: Coupling

+We now discuss in detail the order of the quantifiers.
+We first fix the length scale \(\eta_0\) for coupling.
+The number \(\eta_0 > 0\) is small enough such that Lemma \ref{lem:one-step-loss-mass} is satisfied and depends only on the billiard table and the regularity data \(\varpi_1, B_1\) of the initial standard families.
+With \(\eta_0\) fixed, we set \(N_c \ge \bar N_c\) depending on \(\eta_0\) so that Lemma \ref{lem:fundamental-coupling} is satisfied.
+This guarantees that a positive amount of mass can be coupled at the length scale \(\eta_0\) every \(N_c\) iterations of the dynamics.
+Finally, we set \(t_0\) small enough depending on \(N_c\).
+For example, by Lemma \ref{lem:lost-mass-with-t}, we can require \(t_0 >0\) to be small enough such that, for every regular standard family \(\cG\),

 for all \(t \in [0,t_0]\) and \(\iota \in \{1,2\}\).
-To sum up, in the next section, we first fix \(\eta_0>0\) small enough and consider \(\eta \le \eta_0\), then we fix \(N_c>0\) sufficiently big, depending on \(\eta_0\), and finally we set \(t_0\) small enough depending on \(N_c\).
 To keep the presentation readable, the explicit order of all the quantifiers is specified only in Lemma \ref{lem:one-step-loss-mass}, which summarizes all the results of this section.
 We now introduce \textit{regularity classes} \(\fR_k\).
 These are a tool to book-keep very irregular mass and the time needed to become regular again.

 \begin{definition} We say that a standard family \(\cG\) belongs to \(\fR_{k}\), \(k \in \bN_0\), if \(\hat \cF_t^{kN_c} \cG\) is a regular standard family. \end{definition}

 Note that Definition \ref{def:regularity-classes} does not include the hole but only its derived discontinuities, even if ultimately we are interested in exponential mixing for the leaky evolution.
 Because of the Growth Lemma, mass with vary bad regularity takes only moderate time to recover.